zarqash02/logistic_regression/README.md

 1. Clone the repo or download the code.
 2. Install required libraries:
-3. Run the Python script:
+3. Open and run the Notebook

-*(Or open the notebook if it’s a .ipynb)*

 ## Author